 TAFC – BELLE ROSE

 For the third time in three career trips to No Problem Raceway, Annie Whiteley left tiny, remote Belle Rose, La., a champion.
-Ranked second in the national standings coming into the rescheduled race and fresh off a win in Dallas and a runner-up in Denver in her first two Central Region starts this season, Whiteley’s YNot team made it a clean sweep with low e.t., top speed, the No. 1 qualifying position, and a victory.
+“I don’t know what it is about this place,” she said.
+“I say it every time: There’s just something about Belle Rose that our car likes.
+I wish it was like this everywhere we go.”
+Second in the national standings coming into the rescheduled race and fresh off a win at Dallas and a runner-up at Denver in her first two Central Region starts this season, Whiteley’s YNot team made it a clean sweep with low e.t., top speed, the No. 1 qualifying position, and a victory.

 Whiteley, who beat second-generation racer Bryan Brown for the 2017 Belle Rose title and Kris Hool in last year’s final, topped Brown again in a traction-plagued match neither would have expected to win with the times they ran.
-Whiteley, who set the pace with a 5.67 in qualifying, fought her way to a 5.80 in the final, but it was enough to turn back the 5.90 of Brown’s Texas-based Camaro.
+Whiteley, who set the pace with a 5.67 in qualifying, fought her way to a 5.80, but it was enough to turn back the 5.90 of Brown’s Texas-based Camaro.

 Originally scheduled for March but canceled before it ever even got started, the rain date attracted far fewer teams than would have lined up for the rained-out season opener.
 Just three braved the stifling heat and humidity of the Louisiana bayou in the summertime: Whiteley, Brown, and former Central Region champ Kirk Williams.
 Whiteley established the pace throughout, with an off-the-trailer 5.68 at 263 mph in Friday’s first qualifying session and a subsequent 5.67 at 264 for the No. 1 spot.